charliecalvert/CloudNotes/Prog270/Week03.md

 ###Assignment 01

-This is assignment is still not complete, but this should help you get started.

 We are going to begin serving up our own HTML pages so we can learn how to craft them to work with mobile devices.
 To do this, we will use two technologies: